Understanding Crohn’s & Colitis

 What are Crohn's & Colitis?

-Crohn’s disease and ulcerative colitis are both major categories of Inflammatory Bowel Diseases (IBD).
-IBD affects an estimated 1.4 million Americans.
-These chronic diseases tend torun in families and they affect males and females equally.
-While IBD can affect anyone, caucasians are more likely than other ethnic groups to have IBD.The diseases are especially prevalent in Jews of European descent (Ashkenazi Jews).
-African Americans and Hispanics in the United States areincreasingly affected.
+Crohn’s disease and ulcerative colitis are both major categories of inflammatory bowel diseases (IBD).
+IBD affects an estimated 1.6 million Americans.
+These chronic diseases tend to run in families and they affect males and females equally.
+While IBD can affect anyone, Caucasians are more likely than other ethnic groups to have IBD.The diseases are especially prevalent in Jews of European descent (Ashkenazi Jews).
+African Americans and Hispanics in the United States are increasingly affected.

 Crohn’s disease is a chronic inflammatory condition of the gastrointestinal tract and may affect any part from the mouth to the anus.
 Read more about the signs and symptoms of Crohn’s disease.